fivdi/i2c-bus/README.md

 ## i2c-bus

 I2C serial computer bus access on Linux boards such as the Raspberry Pi or BeagleBone.
+All methods have asynchronous and synchronous forms.

 ## Installation